onemorebsmith/kaspa-stratum-bridge/README.md

 *Note: Best option for users who want access to reporting, and aren't already using Grafana/Prometheus.
 Requires a local copy of this repository, and docker installation.*

-`docker compose -f docker-compose-all-src.yml up -d --build` [^1] will run the bridge assuming a local kaspad node with default port settings, and expose port 5555 to incoming stratum connections.
+`docker compose -f docker-compose-all-src.yml up -d --build` [^1] will run the bridge assuming a local kaspad node with default port settings, and listen on port 5555 for incoming stratum connections.
 These settings can be overridden by modifying/adding/deleting the parameters in the 'command' section of the [docker-compose-all-src.yml](docker-compose-all-src.yml) file.
 Additionally, Prometheus (the stats database) and Grafana (the dashboard) will be started and accessible on ports 9090 and 3000 respectively.
 Once all services are running, the dashboard should be reachable at <http://127.0.0.1:3000/d/x7cE7G74k1/ksb-monitoring> with default user/pass: admin/admin

 [^1]: This command builds the bridge component from source, rather than the previous behavior of pulling down a pre-built image.
 You may still use the pre-built image by replacing 'docker-compose-all-src.yml' with 'docker-compose-all.yml', but it is not guaranteed to be up to date, so compiling from source is the better alternative.